arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 	python: 3.5.3
 	postgres: 9.3

-9.3 gets recognized as a number, but 3.5.3 does’t:
+`3.5.3` gets recognized as as string, but `9.3` gets recognized as a number instead of a string:

 	{'python': '3.5.3', 'postgres': 9.3}

 Or what about:

+	Effenaar: Eindhoven
 	013: Tilburg
-	Effenaar: Eindhoven

 013 is a popular music Venue in Tilburg, but YAML will send you the wrong way:

 	{11: 'Tilburg', 'Effenaar': 'Eindhoven'}

 All of this – and more – is why many experienced YAMLers will often quote all strings, even when it's not strictly required.
+Many people don’t use quotes, and it can be easy to forget especially if the rest of the file – possibly written by other people – doesn’t use quotes.

 ### It’s not portable